Skip to content

 Make it balanced and logical

-If you are asked to make an argument for a particular theory or approach, make sure that you make a balanced use of evidence to support your argument.
+If you're asked to make an argument for a particular theory or approach, make sure that you make a balanced use of evidence to support your argument.
 Don't select only those facts or pieces of evidence that support your argument and ignore competing material.

 Understand the difference between fact and conjecture.
 If what you are discussing is only possibly true, not definitely true, you should make that clear with phrases such as: 'this suggests that ...', or 'it is possible that ...'.
 This is a requirement in all academic disciplines, but is particularly important in science and technology subjects.

-I personally would prefer a short concise essay or assignment that actually the addresses the real question that you're being asked rather than somebody write pages and pages on the issue.
+I personally would prefer a short concise essay or assignment that actually addresses the real question that you're being asked rather than pages and pages on the issue.
 You just won't get marks for that.
 All the courses are about showing your understanding.

 Eulina (OU tutor)